United Airlines Holdings, Inc. (UAL): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2010 Merger with Continental Airlines Created the modern United Airlines Holdings, Inc., forming one of the world's largest airlines by revenue passenger miles.
-The integration process took several years.
-The deal was valued at approximately $3.2 billion in stock.
+2010 Merger with Continental Airlines Created the modern United Airlines Holdings, Inc., dramatically expanding its global footprint and route network, valued at approximately $3.2 billion in stock.

 United Airlines Holdings, Inc. (UAL) Ownership Structure